PuerkitoBio/gocrawl/README.md

 # gocrawl

-gocrawl is a polite, slim and concurrent web crawler (or *spider*).
+gocrawl is a polite, slim and concurrent web crawler.

 **It is currently in a very early stage of active development, unfit for any serious use.
 It will kill kittens.
 Don't.
 Not yet.**